Meet our students

 I am particularly interested in community music, and I hope to focus on this for my Major Music Project this year.
 I was lucky enough to observe and take part in a few sessions at Drake Music Scotland recently, which confirmed my passion for this type of work.
 This was an opportunity, along with many others over the last three years, that I would not have been presented with had I not come to study at Napier and met the contacts I have in the music department here.

-Annie Booth – Year 4, BA (Hons) Popular Music
+Annie Booth – Recently graduated, BA (Hons) Popular Music

 Principal study: voice

 Beginning my studies in 2013, I am now in my final year of the Popular Music course at Edinburgh Napier University.
 Over the last few years I have met a fantastic array of people and learnt an invaluable amount about my craft and the music industries.

 With the support and expertise of my lecturers I have experienced a variety of subjects such as performance, business, teaching, world music, and film/TV music composition, allowing me to explore multiple strands of a musical career.
 I have also developed as a vocalist, singing in a diverse range of musical styles and strengthening skills in stagecraft and arrangement.
 I have greatly appreciated the course’s emphasis on practical application and discipline whilst still maintaining a strong academic underpinning.